TheOrzo/IKfIR/README.md

   <source src="./.assets/video/panda.mp4" type="video/mp4">
 </video>

-The simulation shows that the agent is able to approach the objects through its cameras observations.
+The simulation under ./assets/video/panda.mp4 shows that the agent is able to approach the objects through its cameras observations.
 Despite this, the objects get thrown around and glitch through corners due to the high velocities and the large head of the panda robot.
 Observed can be as well that the gripper is not precise enough to get into a position where it could grasp an object.

 <img src="./.assets/img/panda.png" width="500">